 Uehara threw a similar batting practice session Tuesday to hitters at Fenway Park, and he'll likely receive a day of rest Sunday.
 Uehara isn't expecting any setbacks.

 "I feel that the only thing I'll feel probably is muscle soreness," Uehara said.

 Boston's bullpen struggled in August, especially with leads in the eighth inning, a role Uehara's maintained throughout the season.
-Brad Ziegler, another late-inning bullpen arm, returned on Saturday after missing several days with the flu.
+Brad Ziegler, another late-inning bullpen arm, is also expected to be available Saturday after missing several days with the flu.

-Uehara was placed on the disabled list July 20 after he strained a pectoral muscle the day before, and there was question as to whether he'd return this season.
-It has been an uneven season for the righty, but he was showing encouraging signs in July, posting a 2.70 ERA in his last eight appearances.
-He is 2-3 with a 4.50 ERA in 36 innings, adding 51 strikeouts.
+Uehara, 41, was placed on the 15-day disabled list July 20 and it was unknown whether he'd return again this season.
+It's been an uneven season for the righty, but he was showing encouraging signs in July, posting a 2.70 ERA in his last eight appearances.
+Uehara is 2-3 with a 4.50 ERA in 36 innings, adding 51 strikeouts.